GreenNate/471project/README.md

 ---

-## Problem 2: Producer-Consumer Simulation
+## Problem 2: Producer-Consumer Problem

 ### Description
 Simulates the Producer-Consumer problem using semaphores.
 Multiple producer and consumer threads interact with a shared bounded buffer: